 Knock caterpillars off the plant and crush where possible.
 Relocate or remove plants that are known hosts, if possible.
 Vacuum caterpillars off plants, and dump the vacuum container in a bucket of soapy water.

 Release green lacewings, predator tachnid flies, stink bugs or parasitic wasps, e.g., Trichogramma minutum.

 Where stinging caterpillars are numerous or present hazards to people, such as around residences, recreation areas or schools, infested shrubs and trees may be sprayed to eliminate or reduce the caterpillars.

-Lightly dust the leaves and infested areas with food-grade diatomaceous earth or use products containing Bacillus thuringiensis var. kurstaki and/or Safer’s insecticidal soap if caterpillars are small.
+Lightly dust the leaves and infested areas with products containing Bacillus thuringiensis var. kurstaki and/or Safer’s insecticidal soap if caterpillars are small.
 Contact insecticides containing acephate, carbaryl, pyrethroids (permethrin, bifenthrin, cypermethrin, lambda-cyhalothrin) or others possibly mixed with an adjuvant or liquid soap can be used on populations that need quick knockdown.
 Always read and follow the label.
 The label is the law.
 Pesticides must be used in accordance with federal, state and local regulations.
 Applicators must have proper credentialing to apply pesticides and should always wear personal protective equipment (PPE) as required by the pesticide label during applications.
-All labels and Material Safety Data Sheets (MSDS) for the pesticide products authorized for use in the IPM program should be maintained on file.
+All labels and Safety Data Sheets (SDS) for the pesticide products authorized for use in the IPM program should be maintained on file.

 Regularly monitor plants where stinging caterpillars have been located.
 If stinging caterpillars are discovered, decide which combination of the above tactics to use to implement your management plan.